couetilc/rust-book/chp4/notes.md

 Whether a value is on the stack or heap affects how the language behaves and what decisions you can make.
-They are different structures of memory, the stack stores values in one order, and retrieves them in the reverse order, AKA "first-in last-out".
+They are different structures of memory, the stack stores values in one order, and retrieves them in the reverse order, in this case "first-in last-out".
 All data stored on the stack must have a known, fixed size.
 If you have data whose size changes or is unknown, you must request a certain amount of memory on the heap.
 The memory allocator in Rust returns a pointer to a spot in the heap and marks it as used, AKA "allocating on the heap".

-Pushing to the stack is faaster than allocating on the heap because stacks do not need to search for an empty spot, they place it on the top of the stack.
+Pushing to the stack is faster than allocating on the heap because stacks do not need to search for an empty spot, they place it on the top of the stack.
 There is more bookkeeping with heap operations.
 Memory access is slower too, following pointers can cause a processor to jump around in memory inefficiently and allocating a big portion of the heap can take time.
-Functions calls push their local variables onto the stack at execution and pop them off afterwards.
+Function calls push their local variables onto the stack at execution and pop them off afterwards.

 Ownership addresses problems with tracking access to the same memory at